Minimal functions on the random graph

 Of a two-constant graph $\F$, consider the reduct $\H=(F;D,f_1)$.
 This reduct has a copy $\H'$ in $\Q^x=(V;E,x)$ on which $e$ is canonical.
-The corresponding partitioned graph has two parts $H_1'$, $H_2'$, and $x$ is connected to, say, all vertices in $H_1'$ and to none in $H_2'$.
-Since $e$ is canonical on $\H'$, either all edges leading to $H_1'$ are kept or deleted.
+The corresponding partitioned graph has two parts $H_1'$, $H_2'$, and $x$ is adjacent to, say, all vertices in $H_1'$ and to none in $H_2'$.
+Since $e$ is canonical on $\H'$, either it preserves all edges between $x$ and $H_1'$, or it turns all these edges into non-edges.
 Similarly with the non-edges between $x$ and $H_2'$.
 If all edges are deleted and all non-edges kept for arbitrarily large $\H$, then $e$ generates $e_N$.
 If all edges are deleted and all non-edges edged for arbitrarily large $\H$, then $e$ interpolates $\sw$ modulo automorphisms.
 If all edges are kept and all non-edges edged for arbitrarily large $\H$, then $e$ generates $e_E$.
-So we assume that if only $\H$ is large enough, then all edges and non-edges are kept by $e$ on those copies of $\H$ on which $e$ is canonical.
+So we assume that if only $\H$ is sufficiently large, then all edges and non-edges are kept by $e$ on those copies of $\H$ on which $e$ is canonical.